GitzJoey/TKBARUPHP/readme.md

 # License
 **MIT License**
-The MIT License is a permissive license that is short and to the point.
-It lets people do anything they want with your code as long as they provide attribution back to you and don’t hold you liable.
+The MIT License is a permissive license.
+It lets you do anything with this code as long as you provide **attribution back to this website**.